-(Updated February 2016)
+(Updated August 2017)

-- Fusion power offers the prospect of an almost inexhaustible source of energy for future generations, but it also presents so far insurmountable scientific and engineering challenges. - The main hope is centred on tokamak reactors and stellarators which confine a deuterium-tritium plasma magnetically.
+- Fusion power offers the prospect of an almost inexhaustible source of energy for future generations, but it also presents so far insurmountable engineering challenges. - The fundamental challenge is to achieve a rate of heat emitted by a fusion plasma that exceeds the rate of energy injected into the plasma. - The main hope is centred on tokamak reactors and stellarators which confine a deuterium-tritium plasma magnetically.